cfandrews/PythonTemplate/README.md

 # PythonTemplate
-Template repository to be used a base for Python projects
+Template repository to be used as a base for Python projects